kudeepak/ZF2CronModule/README.md

-# ZF2 Generic Cron/Console Module
+# Zend Framework 2 : Generic Console Module for cron job

 Install the module in your ZF2 application.